jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 -----
 Here is what I am using on my machine:

-* Mac OS X 10.11.6
+* Mac OS X 10.12.6
 * Java 1.8.0_77
-* Apache Maven 3.3.9 (installed using Macports)
+* Apache Maven 3.5.3 (installed using Macports)
-* Alfresco Maven SDK 3.0.0 (No download necessary)
+* Alfresco Maven SDK 3.0.1 (No download necessary)
-* Eclipse Java EE IDE for Web Developers, Neon
-* Alfresco Community Edition 5.2.f ([Download](https://sourceforge.net/projects/alfresco/files/Alfresco%20201604%20Community/))
+* IntelliJ IDEA 2018.3.5

-By default, when you create an Alfresco project using version the Alfresco Maven SDK the project will be configured to depend on the latest stable Alfresco Community Edition build.
+By default, when you create an Alfresco project using the Alfresco Maven SDK the project will be configured to depend on the latest stable Alfresco Community Edition build.

-The Eclipse IDE is optional.
-Most people working with Alfresco use Eclipse or something similar, so this tutorial will assume that's what you are using.
+An IDE is optional.
+Most people working with Alfresco use IntelliJ, Eclipse or something similar.

 Project Organization
 --------------------